hackerzhuli/unity-code/README_MARKETPLACE.md

-# Unity Code - Professional Unity Development in VS Code
+# Unity Code Pro - Professional Unity Development in VS Code

-🚀 **Supercharge your Unity development workflow with Unity Code!**
+🚀 **Supercharge your Unity development workflow with Unity Code Pro!**

-Unity Code is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your code editor.
-Unity Code delivers a seamless Unity development experience with comprehensive features for modern Unity development.
+Unity Code Pro is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your code editor.
+Unity Code Pro delivers a seamless Unity development experience with comprehensive features for modern Unity development.

 > **📋 Platform Support:** Currently supports Windows x64 only.
 For other platforms (Linux, macOS), you can build the extension yourself from the source code.
 >